dirigible-io/dirigible-io.github.io/docs-help/docs/overview/faq.md

     It is even simpler - add it during the packaging phase as a regular Maven module to be packaged in the WAR or the executable JAR files.

-??? question "How to register my _Enterprise JavaScript API_?"
+??? question "How to register my Enterprise JavaScript API?"

     Once you make the your core framework available as a Maven module packaged into your WAR file, you can implement your own [Enterprise JavaScript API](../../../api/) facade.

 ??? question "How to integrate my non-Java framework?"

     It depends on the particular framework.
-Usually, it is via the `Command` feature.
+Usually, it is via the Command feature.
 Please, contact us in case of interest.

 ??? question "How to integrate my dynamic language?"

     There is an Engine API which can be implemented, as well as a REST service which can execute the code.

+    !!! warning
-    > :warning: _Please, contact us if you plan such an integration._
+		Please, contact us if you plan such an integration.